ashindiano/videos_rails_backend/README.md

     1. cors implementation
     2. Authentication and authorization ( SSO or Stand Alone )
     3. inmemory or redis caching to optimize record fetch based on ENV
-    4. concerns if complex business logic involved
-    5. rspec unit testcases on models and requests
+    4. rspec unit testcases on models and requests
-    6. branch based deployment Pipelines
+    5. branch based deployment Pipelines
-    7. Videos or assets uploaded to S3 storage or similar storage
+    6. Videos or assets uploaded to S3 storage or similar storage
+    7. Advanced and Customized error handling
+    8. before or after actions (filters)